interactivedatacomics/interactivedatacomics.github.io/getstarted.md

     "reading",
     "drawing",
     "walking"
-  ]
+  ],
+  "lives in": {
+     "name": "Edinburgh",
+     "country": "UK"
   }
+}
 ```
+As you see, objects can contain objects, which in turn can contain other objects and so on.
 Note that intendation is not important but greatly improves readability.

 ## 2.1 Load Panels